Westchester Country Club

-Westchester Country Club is a private country club located in Town of Harrison, New York.
-Founded in 1922 as destination for sportsmen, it was known to professional golf players and spectators for more than four decades as the home of the "Westchester Classic"," a PGA Tour favorite.
-Amenities include a historic clubhouse designed by architects Warren and Wetmore and two championship caliber 18-hole golf courses designed by Walter Travis.
-The club also boasts one 9-hole golf course, an indoor swimming pool, squash courts, grass tennis courts and a stand-alone beach, outdoor pool and restaurant facility on Manursing Island.
+Westchester Country Club is a private country club located in Harrison, New York.
+Founded in 1922 as a destination for sportsmen, it was known to professional golfers and spectators for more than four decades as the home of the Westchester Classic," a PGA Tour favorite.
+Amenities include an historic clubhouse designed by architects Warren and Wetmore and two championship caliber 18-hole golf courses designed by Walter Travis.
+The club also boasts one nine-hole golf course, an indoor swimming pool, squash courts, grass tennis courts and a stand-alone beach, outdoor pool and restaurant facility on Manursing Island.

 History

 The Westchester Biltmore Country Club was the dream of hotelier John McEntee Bowman.
 Bowman purchased the former 650-acre Hobart Park Estate and planned a place to which businessmen from the New York metropolitan area could commute easily and pursue golf, riding, polo, tennis and more.

 The West Course was designed for championship play and has hosted PGA tournaments since 1963.
 The South Course was originally designed for women and higher handicap golfers.
 Around 1997, the South Course was reconstructed with longer tees, new sand and grass bunkers, water hazards, and some new greens.
 The South Course is now more competitive with the West Course to accommodate low handicap golfers.

+From 1927 until 1945 the club hosted the Eastern Grass Court Championships tennis tournament.